 · Race & Religion

-Chaminade will continue to assess the ways our community is experiencing a sense of belonging and inclusivity to support our ongoing efforts to creating a hospitable, inclusive, emotionally safe, and Christ-like learning environment.
-For the 2022-2023 school year, Chaminade will focus on:
+Chaminade will continue to assess the ways our community is experiencing a sense of belonging and inclusivity to support our ongoing efforts to create a hospitable, inclusive, emotionally safe, and Christ-like learning environment.
+Based on the Climate Survey, Chaminade will focus on the following for the 2023-2024 school year:

 Information surfaced from the Climate Survey and Focus Groups will determine next steps for 2023-2024.